silentorb/marloth-story/books/fairytale/part6.md

 is then please get away from me!
 I'm trying to fight it but I can't fight it much longer: I want to kill you!"

 "I know.
 I want you to.
-And I'm staying right here until you do it."
+And I'm staying right here until you do."

 "What?
 Why are you doing this?"

 "I can't take the pain anymore.
 I want to be a zombie like the rest of you."

-"But what about the hell?
-The Judgment Day?
-All of the evil that a zombie child does facing them on the world beyond this world?"
+"But what about Hell?
+Judgment Day?
+All of the evil that a zombie child does facing them in the world beyond this world?"

 "I'm not sure there is such a thing."